Are Chinese herbs safe to take?

 Yes, Chinese herbs are safe to take for most health care needs.
 The Chinese Materia Medica lists most therapeutic benefits and adverse reactions known of thousands of years of use.
 Like most exported products from China, exported products have a higher quality than domestic products.
-The herbs are also tested for toxicity and quality control purposes when they arrive into the UK and Europe.
+The herbs are also tested for toxicity and quality control purposes when they arrive into the UK, United States and Europe.

 How are herbs checked to see if they are safe?

 Clinical trials have proven the safety of Chinese herbs for use in the human body.
 The MHRA has put in place the Herbal Medicines Advisory Committee (HMAC).
 This new body has the same ranking as the Committee of the Safety of Medicines.
-If any question concerning herbal safety arises or adverse effects or allergic reactions, the HMAC will determine whether dry herbs are safe or not, based on current evidence and testing for aristolochic acids and heavy metals.
+If any question concerning a herbal product arises or adverse effects or allergic reactions, the HMAC will determine whether dry herbs are safe or not, based on current evidence and testing for aristolochic acids and heavy metals.
 The HMAC committee is made up of people from Ayurveda, TCM, Western herbal medicine and pharmacologists.